dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

       }
   }
 ```
-Since neither `cwd` nor `err` is already declared in the `init` function’s block, the `:=` statement declares both of them as local variables.
+Since neither `cwd` nor `err` is already declared in the `init` function's block, the `:=` statement declares both of them as local variables.
 The inner declaration of `cwd` makes the outer one inaccessible, so the statement does not update the package-level `cwd` variable as intended.

 Current Go compilers detect that the local `cwd` variable is never used and report this as an error, but they are not strictly required to perform this check.
 Furthermore, a minor change, such as the addition of a logging statement that refers to the local `cwd` would defeat the check.
 ```go